 Rather than working 9 to 5 with time tacked on either end for commuting, knowledge-based workers found creative ways to fit everything into their days (and nights).
 Although many of us enjoy working remotely, proximity bias is a preventable corruption that can destroy a workplace if left unchallenged.

 People still work in offices

 Many workplaces still invite their employees to the physical office at least 1 or 2 days a week.
 Remote team members often feel at a disadvantage to their on-site, co-located colleagues who are more visible to their manager.
 They worry that they will miss out on the best project assignments and opportunities for advancement.
-They fear that the time spent working remotely is valued less than their colleagues’ time spent in the office.
+They fear that working remotely is valued less than their colleagues’ time spent in the office.